built-fast/.github/profile/README.md

 ## Get In Touch

 We write about the things we build at [builtfast.dev][devs].
-If you want to talk hosting, open source, or just want to compare Vim configs---we're around.
+If you want to talk hosting, open source, or just want to compare Vim configs, we're around.

 <!-- START:blog_post -->
 **Latest from the blog:**